joshbrew/HEGduino_V0/README.md

 # HEGduino V0

 This repo contains assembly and flashing instructions for a simplified and more accessible HEGduino design.
+This is by far the easiest solution while the original HEG_ESP32 repo was based off the expired patent for the original HEG.

 I came up with the idea for this design a couple years ago but never got around to finishing it after my first attempt failed.
 This works fairly well but the sensor synchronization needs improvement: see [Known Issues](#known-issues)

 ### Requirements: